nightroman/FarNet/JsonKit/README.md

 then you are prompted to save when the root panel is about to close and JSON contains not saved changes.

+**Notes**

+Editors are not modal, you may have several values edited at the same time.
+You may keep value editors opened after closing source panels.
+But if you plan saving changes in editors then do so before closing source panels, because JSON files are saved from panels.

+Note that removing items in array and object panels detaches their opened editors from the source.
+Saving changes in these editors is not possible.

 *********************************************************************